Resident Assistant Position Requirements

 - RAs are required to sign a housing agreement and pay the $200.00 deposit.

-- Individuals will be allowed to participate in the Resident Assistant selection process if they have at least a 2.00 QPA at end of the fall 2017 semester.
+- Individuals will be allowed to participate in the Resident Assistant selection process if they have at least a 2.00 QPA at end of the Fall 2021 semester.

-- Applicants offered a Resident Assistant position must have at least a 2.20 QPA at the end of the spring 2018 semester to be eligible for employment the following fall 2018 semester.
+- Applicants offered a Resident Assistant position must have at least a 2.20 QPA at the end of the Spring 2022 semester to be eligible for employment the following Fall 2022 semester.
 Failure to achieve a 2.20 QPA at this time will result in revocation of an employment offer.

-- Individuals must have a 2.20 QPA in order to be selected midyear for an RA vacancy.
+- Individuals must have a 2.20 QPA to be selected midyear for an RA vacancy.

 - Individuals must maintain a 2.20 or higher QPA to remain employed as a Resident Assistant.
 If his or her cumulative QPA drops below a 2.20 during the period of employment, the staff member will go on probation for one semester with the understanding that he or she must achieve a cumulative 2.20 QPA at the end of the probationary semester to retain the position.